home-assistant/home-assistant.io/source/_integrations/knx.markdown

 ### xknx.yaml configuration

-The configuration schema used in the YAML file configured in `config_file:` is deprecated since Home Assistant 2021.4.
+The feature to specify a xknx configuration schema file in the Home Assistant configuration YAML file (via `config_file:`) is deprecated since Home Assistant 2021.4.
 You can use the [xknx.yaml config converter](https://xknx.io/config-converter/) to convert it to a Home Assistant compatible `configuration.yaml` schema.